hx2A/py5website/main/tutorials.rst

     * Bugs You're Likely to Encounter and Things I Want To Know About

 * New Features or Things that Warrant Detailed Explanations
-    * The py5 Design Philosophy: What Is Included and What Is Not
+    * py5's Design Philosophy: What Is Included and What Is Not
     * Working with numpy Arrays
     * Math and the ``noise`` Method
     * The ``convert_image`` Method